groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/pdfviewoptions/imagemaxwidth/_index.md

 ---
 title: ImageMaxWidth
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Sets the maximum width of an output image in pixels.
+description: Max width of an output image in pixels.
+When converting single image to HTML only
 type: docs
 weight: 40
 url: /net/groupdocs.viewer.options/pdfviewoptions/imagemaxwidth/
 ---
 ## PdfViewOptions.ImageMaxWidth property

-Sets the maximum width of an output image (in pixels).
+Max width of an output image in pixels.
+(When converting single image to HTML only)

 ```csharp
 public int ImageMaxWidth { get; set; }
 ```

-### Remarks

-Use this property to set the maximum output image width (in pixels).
-GroupDocs.Viewer applies this property when rendering a single image to PDF.
-For details, see the [documentation](https://docs.groupdocs.com/viewer/net/set-image-size-limits-when-rendering-to-pdf/).

-If you set the [`ImageWidth`](../imagewidth) property, this property is ignored.

 ### See Also